 In these situations, please check first with Customer Service to see if there is a network pharmacy nearby.

-You will present your health plan's prescription drug card at the pharmacy or send the prescription drug card number if you're using a mail-order pharmacy.
-The card will electronically access your information - whether or not you still have part of your deductible to pay, what health coverage you're entitled to, whether you have extra coverage that reduces your cost and what your copay or coinsurance should be.
+You will present your plan's prescription drug card at the pharmacy or send the prescription drug card number if you're using a mail-order pharmacy.
+The pharmacy will electronically access your information - whether or not you still have part of your deductible to pay, what copay or coinsurance will apply.